ACCESS-NRI/addmeta/README.md

                             Extract metadata from filename using regex
-    -s, --sort            Sort all keys lexicographically, ignoring case --update-history      Update or create the history global attribute -v, --verbose         Verbose output
+    -s, --sort            Sort all keys lexicographically, ignoring case --update-history      Update or create the history global attribute --rename-var OLD_NAME NEW_NAME
+                            Rename a variable.
+Repeat this option to rename multiple variables.
+    --rename-dim OLD_NAME NEW_NAME
+                            Rename a dimension.
+Repeat this option to rename multiple dimensions.
+    -v, --verbose         Verbose output